dashingsoft/pyarmor/src/mechanism.md

 ms.

 In obfuscated mode, it's about 0.1 ms for 1K bytecoe, and 0.7~0.8 ms for 10K bytecode in my laptop.
+It's mainly consumed by restoring obfuscated bytecodes.

-If you really care about performance, there is another option.
+If you really care about performance, there is another option which could reduce the elapsed time here.

 ```
 # First change to src path of pyarmor